-As of December 31, 2018, we have nothing set aside or accrued to provide pension, retirement or similar benefits to our supervisory board members.
-In the year 2018, none of our supervisory board member exercised any options in trivago N.V.
+As of December 31, 2019, we had nothing set aside or accrued to provide pension, retirement or similar benefits to our supervisory board members.
+In the year 2019, none of our supervisory board members exercised any options in trivago N.V.
+Mr. Schrömgens' temporary appointment to the supervisory board was effective on December 31, 2019.
+We included information regarding the options he held as of December 31, 2019 in the table covering the management board above.